 • 57% are White, 16% are Black, 20% are Hispanic and the rest are from other racial and ethnic groups

-Learn more about who Harvesters is serving by downloading the key local findings or full report for our service area from the University of Missouri Interdisciplinary Center for Food Security’s Food Assistance and Hunger in the Heartland 2021.
+Learn more about who Harvesters serves by downloading the key local findings or full report for our service area from the University of Missouri Interdisciplinary Center for Food Security’s Food Assistance and Hunger in the Heartland 2021.